drshahizan/special-topic-data-engineering/materials/notes/mod8.md

 - Long Short-Term Memory (LSTM) Networks: LSTMs are a type of RNN that are designed to overcome the vanishing gradient problem, which can occur when training networks with long-term dependencies.

 These are just a few examples of the many types of deep neural networks that exist.
 Each type has its own strengths and weaknesses, and is suited to different types of tasks.

+## AI vs ML vs DL
+Artificial Intelligence (AI), Machine Learning (ML), and Deep Learning (DL) are all related concepts, but they are not the same thing.
+Here is a brief overview of each:

+Artificial Intelligence (AI): AI is a broad field that covers the development of machines that can perform tasks that normally require human intelligence.
+It includes everything from rule-based systems and expert systems to more advanced technologies like ML and DL.

+Machine Learning (ML): ML is a subset of AI that involves training algorithms to make predictions or decisions based on data.
+ML algorithms can learn from data without being explicitly programmed, and can improve their performance over time.

+Deep Learning (DL): DL is a subset of ML that uses artificial neural networks with multiple layers to analyze and classify data.
+DL is especially effective for tasks that involve large amounts of data, such as image and speech recognition.

+In other words, ML is a type of AI that involves training algorithms on data, and DL is a type of ML that uses deep neural networks to analyze data.
+While these concepts are related, they are not interchangeable, and each has its own strengths and limitations.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/special-topic-data-engineering/issues) for any improvements, suggestions or errors in the content.